therealbstern/apcupsd/branches/Branch-3_14/doc/manual/manual.rst

 Platforms and Versions
 ~~~~~~~~~~~~~~~~~~~~~~

-Apcupsd supports USB UPSes on Windows 98, Windows ME (untested, but
+Apcupsd supports USB UPSes on Windows XP and newer, including 64 bit systems.
-expected to work), Windows NT 4.0, Windows 2000, Windows XP, and
-Windows Server 2003.
-Windows Vista is untested at this time.
-64-bit
-platforms (x64) are also supported.

 USB Driver Installation
 ~~~~~~~~~~~~~~~~~~~~~~~

 USB connected UPSes on Windows require a special driver.
 In most cases, this driver is automatically installed when you install Apcupsd.
-However, if you unchecked the "USB Driver" package during installation or if you're running Windows 98 or ME, you will need to install the driver manually.
+However in some cases you may need to install the driver manually.
 For detailed instructions, please see the ``install.txt`` file located in the driver folder of your Apcupsd install.